Tradegen/tradegen-governance/README.md

-# Ubeswap Governance
+# Tradegen Governance

-Contracts related to the Ube Governance Token.
+Contracts related to the TGEN Governance Token.

 ## License